-For 2022-2023 we will have three classes per year group.
+We are three-form entry, which means that we have three classes in each year group.

 Getting Started

 When do children start school?

 Children attend Brampton Village Primary School between the ages of 4 and 11, entering our Reception class at the start of the academic year in which they become five years old.
 We recognise that some children will enter school just after their fourth birthday; our admission arrangements are designed to enable each child to settle well and to become confident and happy in school.